eejdoowad/dawoodjee.com/src/blog/design-of-this-website.md

   - blog
 ---

-For a while now, I’ve wanted to create a blog to write about topics I think are interesting or might be useful to others.
-This post explains why and how I built this website.
+For a while now, I’ve wanted to blog about topics I think are interesting or might be useful to others.
+This post explains why I needed a website and how I built it.

 ## Why not Social Media or Hosted CMSs